2020 Standards for ASHA Speech-Language Pathology Assistants Certification

 Applicants who meet Standard I through eligibility requirement 2 or 3 must complete ASHA’s online SLPA education modules or its equivalent.
 Verification of module completion must be submitted to the ASHA National Office within 60 days of the date of application and must be received before an applicant can take the assistants certification examination.

-Standard III: Clinical Supervised Experience
+Standard III: Supervised Clinical Experience

-The applicant must complete a clinical supervised experience that consists of a minimum of 80 hours of direct client/patient/student services, as well as 20 hours of indirect client/patient/student services, under the supervision of an ASHA-certified speech-language pathologist (SLP).
+The applicant must complete a supervised clinical experience that consists of a minimum of 80 hours of direct client/patient/student services, as well as 20 hours of indirect client/patient/student services, under the supervision of an ASHA-certified speech-language pathologist (SLP).

-Implementation: A clinical supervised experience for purposes of ASHA SLPA certification must be completed no more than 5 years prior to application submission.
+Implementation: Supervised clinical experience for purposes of ASHA SLPA certification must be completed no more than 5 years prior to application submission.
 Required hours of direct and indirect client/patient/student services must be completed before an individual may apply for certification.
 These hours may be obtained as part of an academic program or as on-the-job training/work.
 An applicant’s skills will be verified by their supervisor.

 Supervision must be provided by a clinician who holds the ASHA Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), who has the equivalent of a minimum of 9 months of full-time clinical experience after being awarded the CCC-SLP, and who has completed a minimum of 2 hours of professional development/continuing education in clinical instruction/supervision.